folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance, this role will fail.*

+## mod-circulation (*Deprecated*)
+Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance.
+Depends on:
+- docker-engine
+- okapi-undeploy

+*Note: without a running Okapi instance with mod-loan-storage, this role will fail*

 ## mod-circulation-build (*Deprecated*)
 Clones and builds the source from folio-org/mod-circulation on GitHub.
 Depends on common, openjdk-8, and maven-3.